 4) Type of Language

 Though Kotlin is a pure OOP language, it also supports procedural programming .
 Hence, you can declare your variable outside the class implicitly.
 Java is not a pure OOP language because it violates some properties of OOPs that qualify it in the hybrid language category.
 In addition to object-oriented programming, Java also supports procedural programming.

 5) Semicolon Use

 Semicolon use in programming is a big deal for developers.
-Even if you miss a single semicolon, it will take a good amount of time to debug the code.
+Even if you miss a single semicolon, debugging the code will take a reasonable amount of time.
 To save developers the hassle, Kotlin does not use the semicolon in code.
-On the other hand, Java uses a semicolon to terminate almost every statement, and these semicolons are a huge headache for beginners because they can cause errors many times.
+On the other hand, Java uses a semicolon to terminate almost every statement, and these semicolons are a massive headache for beginners because they can cause many errors times.

 6) Lambdas Function

 Lambdas function helps a lot when we write a return type function.
 The older versions of Java - Java 7 and older - do not support the lambda functions.
 The conciseness of the lambda functions in Kotlin gives it an edge over Java.